haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 6.  **Natural Resource Management**: GIS is employed in assessing and managing natural resources like forests, water resources, minerals, and energy sources.
 It aids in land use planning, resource exploration, and environmental impact assessment.
 7.  **Business and Marketing**: GIS helps businesses in market analysis, site selection, and customer profiling.
 It assists in identifying target markets, optimizing sales territories, and visualizing market trends.

 These are just a few examples of the diverse applications of GIS.
-This course is not specifically tailored for any
+This course is not specifically tailored for a specific field, but it aims to give you a fundamental skillset in GIS that you can use to apply GIS in almost any field.

 - Definition
 	- Geoinformatics vs GIS